Planning Extended Travel Abroad

 management companies handle rentals—finding tenants, managing miscellaneous repairs, and collecting rental fees—giving you peace of mind at a small price.
 Alternatively, you can rent your home yourself using local classifieds or

-community-based web sites like Craigslist (www.craigslist.org).
+community-based websites like Craigslist.
 Depending on the rental market in your region, you will want to begin this process three to six months prior to your

 2. Household Storage Options.
 Storage options include monthly storage lockers (fairly inexpensive, you do the hauling), your dad’s garage (dirt cheap, but comes with an entirely different type of price